Miche-Mario/cryptoapp/instructions.md

 ### User Dashboard

-#### Dashboard
+#### Wallet

-1. Wallet Code Generation
+1. Wallet Code Display

-   - Generate a unique 18-character wallet code (numbers and letters) for new users
+   - Display the unique 18-character wallet code (numbers and letters) for the user
-   - Display the wallet code prominently on the dashboard
    - Ensure the code is not repeated for any other user

 2. Current Balance Display